mixpanel/docs/pages/docs/admin/organizations-projects/manage-team-members.md

 ### Organization Roles

-An Organization **may** have 4 roles: Owner, Admin, Billing Admin, and Member.
-The table below visually breaks down all the permissions per role on an organization level.
+Paid Organizations have four roles: Owner, Admin, Billing Admin and Member.
+Free Organizations have two roles: Owner and Billing Admin.
+The table below breaks down the roles and permissions of each role:

-**Paid** organizations have four roles: Owner, Admin, Billing Admin and Member.

-**Free** organizations have two roles: Owner and Billing Admin

 | **Organization Role**                                              | **Owner**          | **Admin**          | **Billing Admin**  | **Member** |
 |--------------------------------------------------------------------|--------------------|--------------------|--------------------|------------|